xinyuebei-econ/xinyuebei-econ.github.io/_pages/about.md

   - /about.html
 ---

-I’m an economics PhD student at Duke University.
-I will be joining the University of Texas at Austin as an Assistant Professor of Economics in August 2024.
+I’m an Assistant Professor of Economics at the University of Texas at Austin.
+I received a Ph.D. in economics from Duke University in 2024.

 I’m an econometrician working primarily on inference in partially identified models with applications in structural models, sensitivity analysis and counterfactual analysis.
 I am also interested in hypothesis tests in nonstandard situations, with applications to normal mixtures and regime switching, sample selectivity, skew normal distributions, and serial correlation.